-- 1. Describe how a writing class can help you succeed in other courses. - 2.
-Define what instructors expect of a college student's writing. - 3.
-Explain why learning to write is an ongoing task. - 4.
-Understand writing as a process. - 5.
-Develop productive prewriting and revision strategies. - 6.
-Distinguish between revision and editing. - 7.
-Access and use available resources. - 8.
-Understand how to integrate research in your writing. - 9.
+Describe how a writing class can help you succeed in other courses.

+Define what instructors expect of a university student's writing.

+Explain why learning to write is an ongoing task.

+Understand writing as a process.

+Develop productive prewriting and revision strategies.

+Distinguish between revision and editing.

+Access and use available resources.

+Understand how to integrate research in your writing.

 Define plagiarism.

-Students are usually required to take at least one writing course in their first year of college.
-That course is often crucial for your success in college.
-But a writing course can help you only if you recognize how it connects to your other work in college.
+Students are usually required to take at least one writing course or seminar in their first year of university.
+That course is often crucial for your success in university.
+But a writing course can help you only if you recognize how it connects to your other work in university.
 If you approach your writing course merely as another hoop you need to jump through, you may miss out on the main message: writing is vital to your academic success at every step toward your degree.